What parents need to know

-Just as in his award-winning debut, In Darkness, author Nick Lake's strength in Hostage Three is in making the reader understand the desperation that drives his characters to take violent and illegal actions.
+Just as in his award-winning debut, In Darkness, author Nick Lake's strength here is in making the reader understand the desperation that drives his characters to take violent and illegal actions.
 The pacing is taut and exciting, as the narrative alternates between the tense action of the pirates taking over Amy's father's yacht and demanding a ransom for its passengers and Amy's memories of her mother before she committed suicide.
 Characters are multifaceted and there are no easy answers, which makes for a fascinating story that will give readers something to think about.

 Families can talk about...

 Families can talk about the depiction of Somali pirates in Hostage Three compared with the movie Captain Phillips.
 What are the differences and similarities between the two?